hsjeong5/MNIST-for-Numpy/README.md

 ## Usage

 First, download `mnist.py` from this repository and locate it to your working directory.
-Then you can make your MNIST data to be prepared in Python like below.
+Then you can make your MNIST data to be prepared in Python as follows.

 ```python
 import mnist